mohamed-chs/chatgpt-history-export-to-md/README.md

 Feel free to fork this repository and make your enhancements or improvements.
 ALL contributions are welcome !

-If you encounter any issues or have questions, feel free to open a issue / discussion [here](https://github.com/mohamed-chs/chatgpt-history-export-to-md/issues).
+If you encounter any issues or have questions, feel free to open an [issue](https://github.com/mohamed-chs/chatgpt-history-export-to-md/issues) / [discussion](https://github.com/mohamed-chs/chatgpt-history-export-to-md/discussions).

 ### Enjoy Your Conversations in Markdown! 🎈